-Programming with a JTAG bridge is a 2-step process: first you configure the FPGA to turn it into a flash programmer (.bit) and second you use the FPGA to program the flash device with the bitstream (.hex).
+Programming with a JTAG bridge is a two-step process: first you configure the FPGA to turn it into a flash programmer (.bit) and second you use the FPGA to program the flash device with the bitstream (.hex).

 The SPI Active using JTAG Bridge (New) mode, is an improved version of the legacy SPI Active using JTAG Bridge mode, and is available in the Efinity software v2023.2 and higher.
 This mode is substantially faster than the legacy mode and has pre-built flash loader (.bit) files that you can use.
-However, you can still use your own .bit file if you choose to do so.
+These .bit files do not require an external clock source.
+You can still use your own .bit file if you choose to do so.